geodynamics/burnman/paper/paper.md

-The project also includes a multipart tutorial (\url{https://burnman.readthedocs.io/en/latest/tutorial.html}), a large collection of annotated examples, an extensive suite of unit tests and benchmarks, and a directory containing user-contributed code from published papers.
+The project also includes a multipart tutorial (\url{https://burnman.readthedocs.io/en/latest/tutorial.html}), a over 40 annotated examples, an extensive suite of unit tests and benchmarks, and a directory containing user-contributed code from published papers.
 Use of the code requires only moderate Python skills, and its modular nature